BlogEmail marketing best practicesEmail preview text best practices for more opens & engagement

 💡 What are those letters and numbers (=E2=8f=83) at the end of the preview copy in Riff Raff’s code?
 They represent the hourglass emoji.
 When inserting copy with emojis into your HTML code, use the emoji’s UTF-8 symbol.

 When preparing your preview text, use all your available tools and data to maximize your impact.
-Study your audience and list segments for clues to what content will appeal to them.
+Study your audience and list segments for clues as to what content will appeal to them.

 Take a note from movie marketers’ playbook and create different text for various subscriber segments.